 Managing and Monitoring Apache Cassandra

 Apache Cassandra is an open source distributed NoSQL database designed to handle large amounts of data across a number of servers with no single point of failure.
-Cassandra is not row level consistent, inserts and updates on the same table that effect the same row may clash, resulting in inconsistent data.
+It specializes in supporting clusters than span across many data centers, and to this end is capable of asynchronous masterless replication.
+This is a highly flexible methodology, but it does come with a cost.
+A common downside is that Cassandra is not row level consistent; inserts and updates on the same table that effect the same row may clash, resulting in inconsistent data.

 Instana will detect configuration changes and tack them on the timeline, for example changes to cluster configuration and the addition or removal of key spaces.